stephenbeese/FizzyBeese/DEPLOYMENT.md

     STATIC_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{STATICFILES_LOCATION}/'
     MEDIA_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{MEDIAFILES_LOCATION}/'
 ```
-11. Now we can add, commit and push our changes to GitHub.
+11. Now we can add, commit, and push our changes to GitHub.
 This will make Heroku run ```python3 manage.py collectstatic``` during the build process and upload our static files to S3.
-12. We can now go to our Heroku app page and view the build log and the click on Open app to view our app to see if our staticfiles have now been uploaded.
+12. We can now go to our Heroku app page view the build log and then click on Open app to view our app to see if our static files have now been uploaded.
 We can also look at our S3 bucket page and we should see a static folder containing all of our static files.

 ### 8. Media Files
 1. (Optional) We can add an optional setting to cache our static files.
 This will improve performance for our users.
 If you would like to add this functionality add the following code to the top of your ```if 'USE_AWS' in os.environ:``` statement.